Robert Roxby (actor): Life

 Roxby was a son of William Roxby Beverley, an actor-manager who was for a time manager of the theatre in Tottenham Street in London.
 The actor Henry Roxby Beverley and the scene-painter William Roxby Beverley were his brothers.

-After performing in provincial theatres, Roxby appeared in London in 1839 at the St James's Theatre, under the management of Hooper.
+After performing in provincial theatres, Roxby appeared in London in 1839 at St James's Theatre, under the management of John Hooper.
 In 1843, at the Theatre Royal, Manchester, he played many leading parts in comedy.
-He was for some years in London at the Lyceum Theatre or at Drury Lane, and was during eleven years stage manager at Drury Lane.
+He was for some years in London at the Lyceum or at Drury Lane, and was during eleven years stage manager at Drury Lane.

 He acted much with Charles Mathews, and was with him and Madame Vestris at the Lyceum from 1847 to 1855.
 This was the best part of his career.

-In October 1855, he played, at Drury Lane, Rob Royland to the Mopus of Charles Mathews, in Married for Money, an adaptation of John Poole's The Wealthy Widow.
-In March 1858, he was the original Lord George Lavender in Joseph Stirling Coyne's The Love Knot.
+In October 1855 he played, at Drury Lane, Rob Royland to the Mopus of Charles Mathews, in Married for Money, an adaptation of John Poole's The Wealthy Widow.
+In March 1858 he was the original Lord George Lavender in Joseph Stirling Coyne's The Love Knot.
 He played, in March 1860, an original part in Edward Fitzball's Christmas Eve, or the Duel in the Snow, and in November 1861 was the original Hardess Cregan in H. J. Byron's burlesque Miss Eily O'Connor.